 These studies helped to demonstrate that patients’ expectations and perceptions could result in ineffective treatments being deemed effective.
 The need for blinding and placebo controls may be debatable if outcome measures are objective, like, for example mortality.
 However, when outcome measures are subjective and reflect satisfaction with the treatment in domains important to patients, such as pain, function, and quality of life (Ware 1993), comparisons of active treatment with placebo are important to reduce biased estimates of treatment effects (Gøtzsche et al. 2004; Wood et al. 2008; Savovic et al. 2012; Wartolowska et al. 2014).

 This bias may be caused by patients’ expectations of treatment effects and what they were told to expect from the treatment.
 They may report symptoms based on their “hunches” about treatment being effective or give answers they believe are “correct” or expected from them, for example, because it would be regarded as impolite not to report improvement.
 (Sackett 2007; Hrobjartsson et al. 2014).

 Blinding means concealing the treatment allocation from patients and any other people involved in the trial, such as assessors or researchers collecting data, caregivers, data analysts, who may bias the results of the trial by knowing the group to which patients have been allocated.
 Blinding also improves patient retention in trials, for example, across the trials we reviewed the withdrawal rate was low (4%) and comparable between the treatment and the placebo arm (Wartolowska et al. 2016).
-Blinding of patients may also reduce chances of patients in the control group not following the assigned treatment, so called adherence bias, and help to prevent the control group from seeking and receiving additional treatment outside the trial, which may lead to contamination of the control group (Hrobjartsson et al. 2014).
+Blinding of patients may also reduce the likelihood of patients in the control group not following the assigned treatment, so called adherence bias, and help to prevent the control group from seeking and receiving additional treatment outside the trial, which may lead to contamination of the control group (Hrobjartsson et al. 2014).

 Although designing and carrying out unbiased controlled trials of surgery is undoubtedly challenging (Fairbank 1999), failure to take steps to reduce observer biases in surgical trials results in untrustworthy estimates of treatment effects (Wartolowska et al. 2016).

 A few examples of sham/placebo treatments in the 1950s